 What is Xanax?

-Developed in the 1960s, and FDA-approved in 1981, Xanax is a prescription drug taken to alleviate symptoms of anxiety and panic-related disorders.
-Xanax is classified as a benzodiazepine.
-A benzodiazepine is a type of prescription drug characterized by relaxing the user.
-These types of medications, for example, include similar drugs such as Ativan, Klonopin, and Valium.
-Moreover, these drugs are designed to provide short or long-term relief to those struggling with anxiety disorders.
+Developed in the 1960s and FDA-approved in 1981, Xanax is classified as a Schdule IV benzodiazepine.
+Other common benzos include Ativan, Klonopin, and Valium.
+These drugs provide short or long-term relief to those struggling with anxiety disorders.

 Signs and Symptoms of Xanax Addiction

-Additionally, many people who are struggling with an addiction to Xanax may experience changes in their behavior:
+Additionally, many people who are struggling with an addiction to Xanax may experience changes in their behavior, such as:

 - Loss of interest in daily activities